This is a dynamic list of all the corners of the Internet that I enjoy!

 - Vsauce: In my opinion, no one can beat Michael Stevens at asking questions.
 Though most of his titles look clickbaity, trust me he covers a lot of explanations & facts in them.
 My all-time favourite stands Is Your Red The Same as My Red?
 Consider checking its sister channels Vsauce2 and Vsauce3 also.

-- CGP Grey: This channel maintained by an anonymous user makes quality videos, yeah that’s all I can say, he keeps exploring various topics and refused to give an about section anywhere.
+- CGP Grey: This channel maintained by an anonymous user makes quality videos, yeah that’s all I can say, he keeps exploring various topics and refuses to give an about section anywhere.
 Some places to start with are Why die? and 7 Ways to Maximize Misery 😞.

 - Data is Beautiful: A place for visual representations of data: Graphs, charts, maps, etc. It’s not just the information, but also a lot about the effective visualization.
 Caution: Correlation does not imply causation.